flauberjp/portfolio_001_TrasnformingADesignMockupFileIntoAHtmlSite/README.md

 2. Write your HTML and CSS files, continue to iterate until your work is representative of the design mockup.
 3. Validate your HTML and CSS against the W3C's Validators.

-Videos showing how I achieve that: <iframe width="560" height="315" src="https://www.youtube.com/embed/eWM311JWqJ4" frameborder="0" allowfullscreen></iframe>
+Videos showing how I achieve that: [Create a webpage from a design mockup file](https://youtu.be/eWM311JWqJ4)